nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   Example:

-    * `sort expiryDate` sorts the items in the displayed list from the earliest expiry date to the latest.
+    * `sort expirydate` sorts the items in the displayed list from the earliest expiry date to the latest.

     <br>